Bassline Publishing

 Check out more info on our great value video courses from the link in the comments 👇

-This video is a performance of a study piece that was written for working on the Mixolydian mode.
-Once you have learnt the mode all over the fingerboard (which is covered in the Mixolydian mode video course), it's a great idea to apply it in a composition.
-This cool funk track puts the mode to use through a series of slap grooves and melodies.
+This video is a performance of a study piece that was put together for working on the D Dorian mode.
+Once you have learnt the mode all over the fingerboard (which is covered in the Dorian mode video course), it's a great idea to apply it in a composition.
+This piece makes use of fingerstyle and slap techniques and is great fun to play!

 All 52 licks are now available in one complete book.